aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 in this guidance.
 For more information, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).

-Specifically, make sure you have sufficient service quota for [SageMaker EC2 instances](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html#limits_sagemaker) you are planning to deploy with the HyperPod clusters, wither SLURM or EKS orchestrator is used.
+Specifically, make sure you have sufficient service quota for [SageMaker EC2 instances](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html#limits_sagemaker) you are planning to deploy with the HyperPod clusters, whether SLURM or EKS orchestrator is used.

 To view the service quotas for all AWS services in the documentation without switching pages, view the information in the [Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information) page in the PDF instead.